Child labour: History

-Child labour in preindustrial societies
+Preindustrial societies

 Child labour forms an intrinsic part of pre-industrial economies.
 In pre-industrial societies, there is rarely a concept of childhood in the modern sense.
 Children often begin to actively participate in activities such as child rearing, hunting and farming as soon as they are competent.
 In many societies, children as young as 13 are seen as adults and engage in the same activities as adults.

 The work of children was important in pre-industrial societies, as children needed to provide their labour for their survival and that of their group.
 Pre-industrial societies were characterised by low productivity and short life expectancy; preventing children from participating in productive work would be more harmful to their welfare and that of their group in the long run.
 In pre-industrial societies, there was little need for children to attend school.
 This is especially the case in non-literate societies.
 Most pre-industrial skill and knowledge were amenable to being passed down through direct mentoring or apprenticing by competent adults.

-Industrial Revolution
+Industrial Revolution in Great Britain

 With the onset of the Industrial Revolution in Britain in the late 18th century, there was a rapid increase in the industrial exploitation of labour, including child labour.
 Industrial cities such as Birmingham, Manchester, and Liverpool rapidly grew from small villages into large cities and improving child mortality rates.
 These cities drew in the population that was rapidly growing due to increased agricultural output.
 This process was replicated in other industrialising countries.

 The Victorian era in particular became notorious for the conditions under which children were employed.
-Children as young as four were employed in production factories and mines working long hours in dangerous, often fatal, working conditions.
-In coal mines, children would crawl through tunnels too narrow and low for adults.
-Children also worked as errand boys, crossing sweepers, shoe blacks, or selling matches, flowers and other cheap goods.
-Some children undertook work as apprentices to respectable trades, such as building or as domestic servants (there were over 120,000 domestic servants in London in the mid-18th century).
-Working hours were long: builders worked 64 hours a week in the summer and 52 hours in winter, while servants worked 80-hour weeks.
+Children as young as four were employed in production factories and mines in often fatal, working conditions.
+Boys as young as four, particularly orphans or from poor families, worked as chimney sweeps.
+The job was hazardous, and Percivall Pott's discovery of chimney sweeps' carcinoma, a cancer affecting chimney sweeps, was the first recognised form of occupational cancer.
+Working hours were long.

-Child labour played an important role in the Industrial Revolution from its outset, often brought about by economic hardship.
-The children of the poor were expected to contribute to their family income.
+Child labour was brought about by economic hardship.
 In 19th-century Great Britain, one-third of poor families were without a breadwinner, as a result of death or abandonment, obliging many children to work from a young age.
 In England and Scotland in 1788, two-thirds of the workers in 143 water-powered cotton mills were described as children.
 A high number of children also worked as prostitutes.
-The author Charles Dickens worked at the age of 12 in a blacking factory, with his family in debtor's prison.
+The author Charles Dickens was a factory worker.